 The final contributor, who along with Jones helped design the attack on the White House that is portrayed in the movie, was Darrel Connerton.
 Fuqua simply said ‘He worked for the government (laughs), I’ll leave it at that’.
 Once again Connerton is not listed as a consultant on the film but as an actor – playing the head of the CIA.
 In fact he worked for the DOD and was still working for them when he consulted for the film, though like Jones he refuses to talk about it.
 He is now the executive producer on Fighting Angels.

 Fuqua says these men helped him to figure out ‘what he could get away with and what he couldn’t’ and that ‘there were some things like, okay, we’ve got to take this out.
 We can’t show that’.
-Thus, they had as crucial a role in shaping the script and the resulting film as a full-time employee at the Entertainment Liaison Offices.
+Thus, they had as crucial a role in shaping the script and the resulting film.
 The fact that Connerton actually appeared in the film while still being employed by the DOD shows that this must have officially sanctioned.

 What was the purpose of these two films?